galacticcouncil/hydration-docs/docs/omnipool_design.md

 As a collator builds the block, they first split each trade intention into TKN/LHDX trades.
 (Swaps that already are buying or selling LHDX do not need to be split.)
 They then net all TKN/LHDX trades for each TKN in the Omnipool, leaving a single netted TKN/LHDX trade for each TKN.
-Next, they prune trades for which the slippage limit is violated, until all trades Finally, they execute each of these netted trades against the Omnipool AMM.
+Next, they prune trades for which the slippage limit is violated, until all remaining trades are executable at prices within their slippage limits.
+Finally, they execute each of these netted trades against the Omnipool AMM.

 ### Swap Execution